ksu-hmi/Anatomy-Game/project roadmap.md

 11. Complete 10 questions on the reproductive system.
 (Yasmin) - DONE.
 12. Complete 10 questions on the skeletal system.
 (Rachel) - DONE.
 13. Complete 10 questions on the integumentary system.
 (Rachel) - DONE.
 14. Incorporate questions into the code.
-(Rachel & Yasmin) -
+(Rachel & Yasmin) - DONE.
 15. Run and test code then debug, as needed.
-(Rachel) -
+(Rachel) - DONE.
 16. Prepare powerpoint to present game to class.
-(Rachel & Yasmin) -
+(Rachel & Yasmin) - DONE.

 ## in case my files aren't uploaded to the correct file: https://github.com/ylynch/Anatomy-Game